bioconda/bioconda-utils/docs/source/faqs.rst

    incrementally adding packages to an existing environment.

-5. Ensure that you've run ``conda config --set channel_priority strict`` to respect the configure channel order.
+5. Ensure that you've run ``conda config --set channel_priority strict`` to respect the configured channel order.

 Naming environments
 -------------------